rackerlabs/rackspace-how-to/content/cloud-servers/installing-an-ssl-certificate-on-apache.md

 type: article
 created_date: '2011-03-16'
 created_by: Rackspace Support
-last_modified_date: '2016-01-13'
+last_modified_date: '2016-10-19'
-last_modified_by: Nate Archer
+last_modified_by: zeta0134
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article is a continuation of [Generate a CSR](/how-to/generate-a-csr-with-openssl "Generate a CSR") and will take you from creating and receiving your SSL cert from your authority of choice to installing it in apache.
+This article is a continuation of [Generate a CSR](/how-to/generate-a-csr-with-openssl/) and will take you from creating and receiving your SSL cert from your authority of choice to installing it in apache.
 I've chosen to Apache since it is the most common web server on Linux and the Internet.
 Again,